-The original NSCA Special Committee on Accreditation has been renamed the Council on Accreditation of Strength and Conditioning Education (CASCE) and the process of separate incorporation and branding is expected in the near future.
+The original NSCA Special Committee on Accreditation has been renamed the Council on Accreditation of Strength and Conditioning Education (CASCE).
+CASCE came into existence as a non-profit organization, January 2021.
 In the short-term, CASCE will operate under the umbrella of the NSCA.
-It is the intention of CASCE that the first self-studies will be available beginning October of 2020 and will be due October 1 of 2021.
-It is anticipated that the first programs will be accredited during the spring of 2022.